nourihouman/Analyzing_ElectricCar_Popularity_with_PyTrend/README.md

 # Analyzing_ElectricCar_Popularity_with_PyTrend

-## Overview##
+## Overview

-This project analyzes the search trends and related queries for electric cars in France and Great Britain (England) using the Google Trends API and Python.
+Using the Google Trends API and Python, this project analyzes the search trends and related queries for electric cars in France and Great Britain (England).

 ## Key Insights